-The Water Certificate must be signed by two field trial judges, one of whom must be on the 'A' Panel.
-It may be withheld where a dog has committed an eliminating fault during the test.
+A judge may withhold a Water Certificate where a dog had committed an eliminating fault during the test.
 However another attempt may be made on another occasion.

 3. Judging

 This regulation sets out in general terms the duties and responsibilities of Judges at all Trials and re-states the principle that the Judges should select the dogs which please them the most from a shooting point of view.